Health Structures and Issues

 Presentation

-This teaching unit, taught by doctors in the premises of the Faculty of Medicine (UM1), aims to provide students with the basics of health concepts and associated issues for which ICTs could be relevant.
-This teaching unit is shared across all students of the Master's degree and the group of engineering schools of the ICT and Health Montpellier training package.
+This teaching unit, delivered by doctors at the Faculty of Medicine (UM1), aims to provide students with a basic understanding of health concepts and related issues for which ICTs could be relevant.
+This teaching unit is shared by all students in the Master's program and the group of engineering schools in the Montpellier ICT and Health training program.

 Objectives: